RadekVyM/SimpleToolkit/docs/SimpleToolkit.SimpleShell/Transitions.md

 ## Universal transitions

-Although, these platform-specific transition animations can be modified, it is quite limited.
-If you want to take full control over the transitions, you need to disable the platform-specific ones by setting the `usePlatformTransitions` parameter of the `UseSimpleShell()` extension method to `false` and define your own platform-independent animations:
+Although, platform-specific transition animations can be modified, it is quite limited (especially on Windows).
+If you want to take full control over the transitions, you need to disable the platform-specific ones by setting the `usePlatformTransitions` parameter of the `UseSimpleShell()` extension method to `false` and define your own platform-independent (universal) animations:

 ```csharp
 builder.UseSimpleShell(usePlatformTransitions: false);